Yash22222/Walmart-Sales-Report/README.md

 # Walmart-Sales-Report Using MS Power BI & Tableau
 Hello, Connections...!

-I have Updated my PowerBI Report on Walmart to include a page showing
+✡︎ My Power BI Report on Walmart Sales Data-

 1) Sum of Profit by State and Category